‘UN Security Council is an impaired organ, unable to act with credibility,’ says India

 Tirumurti said that several world leaders, including Prime Minister Narendra Modi, had called for urgent reforms within the Security Council.
 “Prime Minister Modi, echoing the aspirations of over a billion of my fellow citizens, asked, when will this reform-process ever reach its logical conclusion?”
 Tirumurti said.
 “The question that we are still asking here in IGN today is when will the reform process ever begin?”

 The ambassador called for wider representation in the UN Security Council.
 “We believe that the vast majority of member states are, like us, in favour of expansion in both – permanent and non-permanent – categories of membership of the Security Council,” he said.
-“We need to ask for greater representation for all those who deserve to be in the Security Council, including Africa, Latin America, and others.
+“We need to ask for greater representation for all those who deserve to be in the Security Council, including Africa, Latin America and others.
 For all this, we need a serious and credible process.”

 The United States, China, Russia, France and the United Kingdom are five members of the UN Security Council.
 They have the power to veto a resolution.
 There has recently been a growing demand to increase the number of permanent members to represent the contemporary global situation.